 Draw the position of the Moon when a full moon is seen on Earth.
-What is the unit used for measuring distances in space?
-What is a galaxy?
-Earth What is the defi nition for this unit?
+What is the unit in space? used for measuring distances What is a galaxy? nition for this unit?
 What is the equation which links weight, gravitational field strength and mass?
 What are the units for mass?
-Draw the position of the Moon during a solar ecl ipse.
-Explain why Jupiter's What are the units for weight? not to scale gravitational field strength is much larger than Earth's.
-What are the units for gravitational field strength?
-Earth The gravitational field strength on Earth is approximately 10 N/kg.
+Draw the position of the Moon during a solar eclipse.
+Explain why Jupiter's gravitational field strength is much larger than Earth's.
+What are the units for weight? not to scale What are the units for gravitational field strength?
+Earth Earth The gravitational field strength on Earth is approximately 10 N/kg.
 Jupiter is further from the Sun than the Earth.
-Would A piece of wood has a mass of 4 kg.
+Would you expect a year on A piece of wood has a mass of 4 kg.
 Calculate its weight on Earth.
-Add rays of light to show this eclipse and mark, v vith an 'v' you expect a year on Jupiter to be longer or where a total solar eclipse would be seen on Earl · · shorter than a year on Earth?
-The same piece of wood weighs 4.8 N on the Draw the position of the Moon during a total lun rays of light to show this eclipse. ar eclipse.
-Add because Moon.
-What is the gravitational field strength on the Moon?
-Earth On Venus, a hamster weighs 0.176 N. The gravitational field strength on Jupiter is 8.8 N/kg.
-What is the mass of the hamster in grams? g
+Add rays of light to show this eclipse and mark, with an 'x', Jupiter to be longer or where a total solar eclipse would be seen on Earth.
+Draw the position of the Moon during a total lunar eclipse.
+Add rays of light to show this eclipse. shorter than a year on Earth? because The same piece of wood weighs 4.8 N on the Moon.
+What is the gravitational field strength on the Moon? g